ViktorLaishev/LeetCode_Task_1697_Checking_Existence_of_Edge_Length_Limited_Paths_cpp/README.md

 For the second query, there is a path (0 -> 1 -> 2) of two edges with distances less than 5, thus we return true for this query.
 Input: n = 5, edgeList = [[0,1,10],[1,2,5],[2,3,9],[3,4,13]], queries = [[0,4,14],[1,4,13]]
 Output: [true,false]
+Exaplanation: The above figure shows the given graph.